theflameguy/blockShooter/README.md

 Try here:- **[Block Shooter](https://theflameguy.github.io/blockShooter/)**

-A simple block shooting game.
+A simple block shooting game 🚀 ☄.<br>

+With power ups 💫 and Saves your high score 💯 on your local storage.